 - A) Uncollateralized; - B) Collateralized with securities held by the pledging financial institution in the District's name; or - C) Collateralized with securities held by the pledging financial institution's trust department or agent, but not in the District's name.

-None of the District's aggregate bank balances, not covered by depository insurance, were exposed to custodial credit risk as described above at year end.
+All of the District's aggregate bank balances were covered by depository insurance or were collateralized with securities held by the pledging financial institution in the District's name at year-end.

 Restricted cash: